Fully Immersed in a Program that Focuses on Hands-On Learning.

 He came to NVU-Lyndon to play Division III varsity baseball and practiced with the team for a couple of weeks, and then one of his classes introduced him to a new sport — on the rocks.

-“I took my first climbing course and fell in love with it,” says Ben, a mountain recreation management major with a concentration in adventure leadership.
+“I took my first climbing course and fell in love with it,” says Ben, an outdoor education, leadership, and tourism (OELT) major with a concentration in adventure leadership.
 Baseball was history after that.

 “Climbing was a totally new activity for me.
 There are so many rope systems and technical skills involved.
 I just grasped that easily and love everything that’s involved with it,” he says.